MichaelHussey/SolaceKafkaSourceConnector/README.md

 ZooKeeper and Kafka.You need both a Solace Message Router and a Kafka environment.

-If you don't have a physical Solace Appliance available to you then use either a Virtual Message Router [VMR](http://dev.solace.com/downloads/) or register on [Solace's messaging as a service](https://datago.io).
+If you don't have a physical Solace Appliance available to you then use either a Virtual Message Router [VMR](http://dev.solace.com/downloads/) or register on [Solace Cloud](https://cloud.solace.com).

 In order to connect to the Solace message router you need a number of parameters